 ABOUT SUSANNAH

-During her early thirties, motherhood imposed two short breaks on her working life and prompted a career change into corporate communication.
-With a job offer in the South Pacific, Susannah relocated her young family to Fiji for several years, where she worked closely with 12 island nations to share their unique cultural stories with the world.
-Several moves later (Brisbane, Port Douglas and Coffs Harbour), Susannah returned to the mid north coast of NSW where her career diversified into major regional development projects, including a highway bypass, a cinema complex, a flying school and an offical Guinness World Record for the most number of people – almost 2000 – wearing an Akubra hat in one place at one time.
+During her early thirties, motherhood prompted a career change into corporate communication.
+With a job offer in the South Pacific, Susannah relocated her young family to Fiji for several years, where she worked closely with 12 Island Nations to share their unique cultural stories with the world.
+Several moves later (Brisbane, Port Douglas and Coffs Harbour), Susannah returned to the mid north coast of NSW where her career diversified into major regional development projects, including a highway bypass, a cinema complex, a flying school and an offical Guinness World Record for the most number of people – almost 2000! – wearing an Akubra hat in one place at one time, on the bank of the Macleay River.

 Meanwhile, Susannah’s life-long desire to write a novel continued to burn.
-When her children left home for university, she made a now-or-never decision to walk away from corporate life and begin writing fiction full-time.
+When her children left home for university, she made a now-or-never decision to walk away from 9-5 work and begin writing fiction full-time.

 Her first novel, Between Husbands and Wives, was published by Pantera Press on July 30, 2024.
-Susannah has also self-published a collection of short stories, Out of the Vault, aimed at inspiring aspiring fiction writers.
-Susannah’s second novel, Without A Trace, also a psychological thriller, will be published by Pantera Press in early 2026.
+Susannah’s second novel, Without A Trace, also a psychological crime thriller, will be published by Pantera Press in August 2026.